Jhené Aiko: Personal life

 In 2004, at the age of 16, Aiko was baptized at the evangelical Pentecostal Foursquare Church.
 She dated American R&B singer O'Ryan from 2005 to 2008.
 Together, they have a daughter, born on November 19, 2008, when Aiko was 20.

 Aiko's brother Miyagi died of brain cancer on July 19, 2012.
 Shortly before his death, he was able to listen to her song "For My Brother", which was recorded on her laptop and initially intended only for him to hear.

 On August 27, 2013, Aiko was involved in a car accident in Los Angeles along with her daughter, older sister Miyoko, and her daughter's father O'Ryan.
 She suffered from a broken wrist, a chipped tooth, and had to get stitches on her chin; however, the other passengers were unharmed.

 On March 16, 2016, Aiko and Oladipo "Dot da Genius" Omishore revealed they were married.
 On August 9, 2016, Aiko filed for divorce from Dot da Genius, citing irreconcilable differences.
 The divorce was finalized in October 2017.

-Since 2016, Aiko has been in an on-again, off-again relationship with Big Sean.
+From 2016 to 2025, Aiko was in an on-again, off-again relationship with rapper Big Sean.
 Their son Noah was born on November 8, 2022.

 Aiko's home burned down during the 2025 Palisades Fire.